 These payments can now be made through your credit card using CardUp.
 It is really easy to do and can save you a lot of time and money by allowing you to schedule your payments in advance, earning you air miles as you spend.
 Now you can increase your credit card spend without having to spend more money than you already do.

 Here’s how CardUp works:

-- Three business days prior to the payment due date, your credit card is charged for the payment plus a 2.6% CardUp fee.
+In as soon as one business day prior to the payment due date, your credit card is charged for the payment plus a 2.6% CardUp fee.
 Your recipients receive the funds by bank transfer on the due date.